Monday, 03 October 2016 GMT

 - Make sure you have enough money if you are taking a taxi, train or bus home.

 If you’re planning on having your own bonfire and fireworks this year it is bound to be a magical night, but not without risk.
-According to Aviva fire claims are 60% higher on Bonfire Night, and a typical house fire can cause about £12,800 of damage.
+According to Aviva, fire claims are 50% higher on Bonfire Night, and a typical house fire can cause thousands of pounds in damage.
 As providers of home insurance we understand how important it is to keep your loved ones and home safe.
 Here are some tips to help make sure you have a fabulous, but safe Bonfire Night.

 With spectacular colours and mesmerising patterns, fireworks surely are the show piece of Bonfire Night.
 If you’re in charge of the display here are a few things to keep in mind: